+I got my first textbook in the mail today.
+Nothing says your summer is almost over like the arrival of a textbook.
 I know it's summer and one of the last things anyone wants to think about is school, but with a little planning you can save money and decrease your carbon footprint before next quarter or semester starts.

 Don't know where to start?
 There are a ton of places online that offer used books (and don't forget you can sell them back at the end of the year and get some money back : ) ) Amazon.com (my personal favorite.
 It's easy to find something cheap, and Amazon will back you up if anything goes wrong with your order for any reason), textbooks.com, buyusedtextbooks.com, half.com, and cash4books all offer used books.
 You can also search your book by ISBN or title and edition in a search engine.
 If you do not mind being ripped off, you can also buy used through your university bookstore.